tklarryonline/tdd-and-bdd-web-development-with-django/2-start-with-django.md

 ## Install Django

 Let's start by creating your own virtualenv — say `django-bookshelves` — and activate it.
-Our work will be **mainly in** this virtualenv.
+Make sure that you work **mainly in** this virtualenv.

 Then we can install Django by running: